agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 best fit in.
 So, the focus is on the choice of direction for **the next few years**.

+### What is needed

+>The most in-demand roles are researchers and managers, but we’d also
+>like to highlight increasing demand for subject specialists,
+>especially experts in policy, biology/life sciences, economics and
+>mathemathics.
+Many people in the community think that these skill sets
+>are needed to solve the highest-priority problems, but they’re also
+>in short supply in the community. -[80k-hours-career-guide on talent gaps](https://80000hours.org/2017/11/talent-gaps-survey-2017/)

+In [this article on talent gaps](https://80000hours.org/2017/11/talent-gaps-survey-2017/), the some of the top skills required to fill the talent gap are listed as:
+1. Government and policy experts
+2. Good calibration, wide knowledge and ability to work out what's important
+3. Management
+4. Machine Learning/AI
+5. Movement building, public speakers, public figures,
+6. Generalist researchers

+From the above we have an idea of what is needed in the EA community.
+We shall factor this into the career paths we consider for evaluation.

 ### Career Quiz: recommended list of careers

 The [80k-hours career guide has a career-quiz](https://80000hours.org/career-quiz/#/) of 6 questions based